spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-interaction/search/configuring-the-search-query.md

 #### Spelling suggestion

 It adds a spelling correction suggestion to search results.
-Use `\Spryker\Client\SearchElasticsearch\Plugin\QueryExpander\SpellingSuggestionQueryExpanderPlugin` to allow Elasticsearch to provide the “did you mean” suggestions for full-text search typos.
+Use `\Spryker\Client\SearchElasticsearch\Plugin\QueryExpander\SpellingSuggestionQueryExpanderPlugin` to allow Elasticsearch to provide the "did you mean" suggestions for full-text search typos.
 The suggestions are collected from the `suggestion_terms` field of the `page` index map.
 Therefore, inside this field, store only the information that you want to use for this purpose.
 The necessary result formatter for this plugin is `\Spryker\Client\SearchElasticsearch\Plugin\ResultFormatter\SpellingSuggestionResultFormatterPlugin`

 #### Fuzzy search (query)